macroquest/docs/main/submodule-quick-list.md

 # Plugin Submodule Quick List

 A quick list of plugins that have been migrated and how to add them.
-Once they're all added, you can quickly update your plugins with:  `git pull --recurse-submodules`.
+Once they're all added, you can `git submodule update --init --recursive`to get their depdendencies.
+You can quickly update your plugins with:  `git pull --recurse-submodules` or `git submodule foreach git pull || :`.

 The solution file with all of these in it is here: [MacroQuestCustom.sln](../uploads/MacroQuestCustom.sln) (place this file in the src folder beside MacroQuest.sln)

 ```bash
 git submodule add -b master -f https://gitlab.com/redguides/plugins/MQ2AASpend.git plugins/MQ2AASpend